Three Star Club: History

-Three Star Club's football journey started from D-Division league.
-The club managed to reach A-Division league in 2039 B.S.
-Since then, Three Star Club has produced steady stream of qualitative performance in national and international tournaments.
-Four times national league champion, the club has an avid fan following in the country and boasts of many national players.
-They have their own official fan group named "We Are Stars".
-They last won the National League in 2015.
-In the recent 2018 season, they finished third below Manang Marshyangdi club and Sankata Club.
+Three Star Club's football journey started in the D-Division League.
+The club managed to reach the Martyr's Memorial A-Division League in 2039 BS.
+Since then, Three Star Club has produced a steady stream of qualitative performance in national and international tournaments.
+Three Star Club has won Martyr's Memorial A-Division League thrice and the National League once.
+It is the first Nepali club to participate in the AFC President's Cup in 2005.